Guiding & Exploration

 - Behind the original concept of ’SEALIFE: A Complete Guide to the Marine Environment’ and one of the contributors.
 Based on my experience at sea I worked with the artist to have illustrations that shows dolphins as seen from above -when they are bow riding.

-- Guide at Explorer’s Inn Tambopata in the Peruvian Amazon in the mid 80’s and 1997, also re-visiting the area in 2005 and 2011.
+- Guide at Explorer’s Inn Tambopata in the Peruvian Amazon in 1984 and 1985, and revisiting the area in 1997, 2005 and 2011.
 This has to be one of the most diverse places in the world and an invaluble experience as a guide in this challenging 'hidden realm'.
-I am also a founder of TReeS - the Tambopata Reserve Society.
+I'm also a founder of TReeS - the Tambopata Reserve Society.

 - Looking at the ecotourism potential in the Gambia in the early 90’s.